ygryadit/LiftConceptSketches3D/README.md

 The code is designed to run on the sketches from the [OpenSketch](https://repo-sam.inria.fr/d3/OpenSketch/) dataset.
 You can download the data [here](https://repo-sam.inria.fr/d3/OpenSketch/Data/sketches/sketches_json_first_viewpoint.zip).
-The zip archive has the follwoing structure:
+The zip archive has the following structure:

 ```
 sketches_json_first_viewpoint